-Foreign fishing vessels arriving with fish onboard are required to apply for an Approval to possess fish in New Zealand fisheries waters and are inspected upon arrival by a Ministry of Fisheries official.
+Foreign fishing vessels arriving with fish onboard are required to apply for an Approval to possess fish in New Zealand fisheries waters and are inspected upon arrival by a Ministry for Primary Industries official.

 Currently not applicable if referring to New Zealand vessels transhipping in foreign ports.